shapzo/Programas-in-c/Programs-c++/README.md

 - Program 15: Sort the numbers to print the figure on the screen: (18, 100, 42, 50, 5, 20, 42)
 - Program 16: Sort the numbers to print the figure on the screen: (30, 1, 5, 5, 8, 17, 6, 40, 0, 10, 26, 40, 9)

-In these programs it is about accommodating the letters to a desired word
+**In these programs it is about accommodating the letters to a desired word**

 - Program 17: Order the letters to print the word on the screen: popocatepetl 🌋
 - Program 18: Order the letters to print the word on the screen: Estacionamiento
 - Program 19: Order the letters to print the word on the screen: Desoxirribonucleico
-- Program 20: Order the letters to print the word on the screen: Programacion avanzada4
+- Program 20: Order the letters to print the word on the screen: Programacion avanzada

+**Area and function calculation programs**

 - Program 21: Program for trigonometric functions, sine, cosine and tangent.
 - Program 22: Program that calculates the area of a circle, trapezoid and ellipse.